Monday, March 30, 2009

 Monday, March 23, 2009

-Here's another favorite from my "keeper recipes" file and a quick one for serving on those busy Fridays during Lent.
+Here's another favorite from my "keeper recipes" file and it's also quick and easy!
 Put the water for the pasta on to boil while you get the rest of the ingredients prepared.
 The dish takes only as long as it takes to cook the pasta.
 Be careful not to overcook the shrimp or they will get tough.
 Serve with a green salad or steamed and buttered green beans.

 Linguine with Shrimp Scampi